Dairy Introductions: The Ladies & The Milk

 And the taste is out of this world.
 Our herd share owners describe it as sweet and fresh, the best milk they've ever tasted.
 We could ask for no better compliment than your family loving our products.

-If you’d like to give raw milk a try, there’s no need to worry about any long term commitments.
+If you’d like to give raw milk a try, there’s no need to worry about any long-term commitments.
 If you ever decide it’s not for you, we’re happy to purchase your share back and refund your initial buy-in cost.
 So if raw milk sounds like something you’re interested in, give us a shout!
-We’d always love to work with you :)
+We’d love to work with you :)